Does Mailchimp have a free plan?

 FAQ

 Yes.
-Mailchimp offers a free plan, but most real buying decisions begin at the paid tier once workflows and branding matter.
+Mailchimp has a free plan, but most real buying decisions begin when branding, automations, or list growth make the paid tiers relevant.

-Mailchimp currently shows Essentials from $13/mo after a 14-day trial.
+Mailchimp currently shows Essentials from $13/mo after a 14-day trial, with higher tiers becoming more relevant once workflow needs grow.

-Because buyers often remember the brand and the headline line, but miss the trial context and the value comparison against sharper alternatives.
+Because buyers often remember the brand and the headline line, but miss the trial context, the free-plan limits, and the value comparison against sharper alternatives.

 Next Step